NVIDIA/libcudacxx/docs/api/synchronization_library/barrier.md

 cuda::barrier<cuda::thread_scope_block> c;
 ```

-The class template `barrier` may also be declared without initialization; a
+The class template `barrier` may also be declared without initialization in the `cuda::` namespace; a
 friend function `init` may be used to initialize the object.

 ```c++